techidaily/site-blog-min/source/_posts/how-to-retrieve-lost-files-from-itel-p40-by-fonelab-android-recover-data.md

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://facebook-video-recording.techidaily.com/new-in-2024-secrets-of-successful-online-entrepreneurs-on-fb/"><u>[New] In 2024, Secrets of Successful Online Entrepreneurs on FB</u></a></li>
-<li><a href="https://digital-screen-recording.techidaily.com/new-mastering-slack-and-filmora-scheduling-meetings-flawlessly-for-2024/"><u>[New] Mastering Slack & Filmora  Scheduling Meetings Flawlessly for 2024</u></a></li>
-<li><a href="https://tiktok-clips.techidaily.com/new-ultimate-wild-top-10-unforgettable-tiktok-challenges-for-2024/"><u>[New] Ultimate Wild  Top 10 Unforgettable TikTok Challenges for 2024</u></a></li>
-<li><a href="https://some-techniques.techidaily.com/2024-approved-from-monochrome-to-multicolor-grading-journey/"><u>2024 Approved  From Monochrome to Multicolor  Grading Journey</u></a></li>
-<li><a href="https://article-helps.techidaily.com/2024-approved-tips-on-using-uavs-creatively-in-filmmaking/"><u>2024 Approved  Tips on Using UAVs Creatively in Filmmaking</u></a></li>
-<li><a href="https://screen-recording.techidaily.com/complete-guide-to-screen-capturing-in-minecraft/"><u>Complete Guide to Screen Capturing in Minecraft</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/detailed-guide-of-ispoofer-for-pogo-installation-on-infinix-gt-10-pro-drfone-by-drfone-virtual-android/"><u>Detailed guide of ispoofer for pogo installation On Infinix GT 10 Pro | Dr.fone</u></a></li>
-<li><a href="https://techidaily.com/hard-reset-oppo-find-x7-in-3-efficient-ways-drfone-by-drfone-reset-android-reset-android/"><u>Hard Reset Oppo Find X7 in 3 Efficient Ways | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-after-format-on-xiaomi-redmi-k70-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to recover deleted photos from Android Gallery after format on Xiaomi Redmi K70</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-after-format-on-xiaomi-redmi-k70-pro-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to recover deleted photos from Android Gallery after format on Xiaomi Redmi K70 Pro</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-after-format-on-xiaomi-redmi-k70e-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to recover deleted photos from Android Gallery after format on Xiaomi Redmi K70E</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-after-format-on-xiaomi-redmi-note-13-pro-5g-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to recover deleted photos from Android Gallery after format on Xiaomi Redmi Note 13 Pro 5G</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-after-format-on-y100i-power-5g-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to recover deleted photos from Android Gallery after format on Y100i Power 5G</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-after-format-on-y27-5g-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to recover deleted photos from Android Gallery after format on Y27 5G</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-after-format-on-y78plus-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to recover deleted photos from Android Gallery after format on Y78+</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-after-format-on-zte-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to recover deleted photos from Android Gallery after format on ZTE</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-after-format-on-zte-blade-a73-5g-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to recover deleted photos from Android Gallery after format on ZTE Blade A73 5G</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-after-format-on-zte-nubia-z60-ultra-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to recover deleted photos from Android Gallery after format on ZTE Nubia Z60 Ultra</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-app-on-11-5g-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to Recover Deleted Photos from Android Gallery App on 11 5G</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-app-on-12-proplus-5g-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to Recover Deleted Photos from Android Gallery App on 12 Pro+ 5G</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-app-on-12plus-5g-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to Recover Deleted Photos from Android Gallery App on 12+ 5G</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-app-on-130-music-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to Recover Deleted Photos from Android Gallery App on 130 Music</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-app-on-13t-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to Recover Deleted Photos from Android Gallery App on 13T</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-app-on-90-pro-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to Recover Deleted Photos from Android Gallery App on 90 Pro</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-app-on-a56s-5g-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to Recover Deleted Photos from Android Gallery App on A56s 5G</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-app-on-a78-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to Recover Deleted Photos from Android Gallery App on A78</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-app-on-a79-5g-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to Recover Deleted Photos from Android Gallery App on A79 5G</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-app-on-ace-2-pro-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to Recover Deleted Photos from Android Gallery App on Ace 2 Pro</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-app-on-asus-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to Recover Deleted Photos from Android Gallery App on Asus</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-app-on-blade-a73-5g-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to Recover Deleted Photos from Android Gallery App on Blade A73 5G</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-app-on-c51-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to Recover Deleted Photos from Android Gallery App on C51</u></a></li>
-<li><a href="https://extra-information.techidaily.com/in-2024-audio-ambassadors-where-to-find-legal-skype-ringtone-files/"><u>In 2024, Audio Ambassadors  Where to Find Legal Skype Ringtone Files</u></a></li>
-<li><a href="https://fake-location.techidaily.com/prank-your-friends-easy-ways-to-fake-and-share-google-maps-location-on-xiaomi-redmi-note-13-pro-5g-drfone-by-drfone-virtual-android/"><u>Prank Your Friends!
-Easy Ways to Fake and Share Google Maps Location On Xiaomi Redmi Note 13 Pro 5G | Dr.fone</u></a></li>
-</ul></div>

 <!-- affiliate ads begin -->
 <a href="https://coinrule.sjv.io/c/5597632/1958379/18409" target="_top" id="1958379"><img src="//a.impactradius-go.com/display-ad/18409-1958379" border="0" alt="" width="856" height="508"/></a><img height="0" width="0" src="https://imp.pxf.io/i/5597632/1958379/18409" style="position:absolute;visibility:hidden;" border="0" />